Getting Started

 - Select repositories to grant access

-- In Settings > Integrations > GitHub (opens in a new tab), configure:
+- In Settings > Integrations > GitHub, configure:

 - Comments - Enable PR and commit comments per environment